minio/docs/source/reference/minio-mc/mc-cat.rst

 View an S3 Object with Specific Version
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Use :mc-cmd:`mc cat version-id` to return a specific version of the
+Use :mc-cmd:`mc cat --version-id` to return a specific version of the
 object:

 .. code-block:: shell